Grumbel/rfactortools/FAQ.md

 `SearchPath=<VEHDIR>\Modname\SomeDir`.

 Those two changes are all that should be needed for most vehicle mods.

+The latest versions of `rfactortools` should make those changes automatically.

 What are the most common issues with track conversion?